Doctoral Student, Conductor, Pianist, Vocal Coach - Director of Opera Simpson College

 Both the choral section from Rejoice in the Lamb and the recitative will be accompanied by piano.

 3.)
-The conducting session with the SATB chorus will last approximately 12-15 minutes.
+The conducting session with the SATB chorus will last approximately 10-12 minutes.
 The applicants should choose one of the pieces from the repertoire list below and be prepared to rehearse and perform the selection in the original language.
 Select one movement of a multi-movement work, but be prepared to discuss the complete work during the interview.
 The applicant will be expected to show advanced musicianship, knowledge of the voice, and exemplary choral rehearsal techniques.
 Vocal scores will be provided for the chorus; applicants should bring their own full score.
 The applicant should communicate with the Choral Conducting Department to make sure he/she is using a compatible edition.
-Notify the Choral Office [(812) 855-0427] of your choice of audition piece two weeks before your audition date.
+Notify the Choral Office [(812) 855-0427] of your choice of audition piece at least two weeks before your audition date.

 Select from the following: